TCL Pride review, specifications and price

 TCL Pride review: Design and Display

-In TCL Pride, you get a full HD 5 inch (1920×1080) display with a unique UI.
-The screen is pretty great, but Gorilla Glass protection is lacking.
-So, a purchase of well-tempered glass is recommended.
 The phone is pretty sturdy in hand with a rugged finish at the back side.
 The device size is 139.6×69.6×8.9mm and weighs 140g which is pretty light.
-The front side consists of three black lit buttons; right-hand side has power and volume key, a 3.5mm jack on the top and USB charging point at the bottom.
-A speaker grill is also placed in the front top.
-The overall look and feel of the device is average and simplistic.
-The colors on the screen are good too, with 16M colors working hard to make your viewing experience a good one.
+The front side consists of three back-lit buttons; the right-hand side has a power and volume key, a 3.5mm jack on the top, and a USB charging point at the bottom.

-TCL Pride review: Software and Performance
+TCL Pride Review: Software and Performance

-Pride comes with an Android 5.0 powered by MSM8939 Quad-core 1.5GHz+Quad-core 1.0GHz.
-There is a 2GB RAM and a 16GB of internal memory.
-We are delightful to have such a combination of Processor and RAM because it won’t create heating issues like devices Mi4i etc. Also, a 2GB RAM ensures a good amount of multitasking a good performance as well.
-While running tests of Pride, scores that we received are as follows:
+We are delighted to have such a combination of Processor and RAM because it won’t create heating issues like devices Mi4i etc. Also, 2GB RAM ensures a good amount of multitasking a good performance as well.

-Antutu Benchmark: 28827
+• Antutu Benchmark: 28827

-Nenamark: 59.1 fps
+• Nenamark: 59.1 fps

-Geekbench: Single Core- 632, Multicore- 1876
+• Geekbench: Single Core- 632, Multicore- 1876

-Overall, we can say that Pride can perform averagely.
-But then, we noticed if we load the phone with some heavy game and 4K videos, the phone will start lagging.
-While playing the 4K video, the sound got lost at some places.
-Also, while playing a heavy game, the phone started responding slowly.
-Hence, performance is average.
+Overall, we can say that Pride can perform average.
+But then, we noticed if we load the phone with some heavy games and 4K videos, the phone will start lagging.

 Camera: